roundcube/roundcubemail-helpdocs/en_US/addressbook/addressbookview.rst

 Assigning Contacts to Groups
 ----------------------------

-Contacts can be assigned to groups my draging & dropping them with the mouse.
+Contacts can be assigned to groups my dragging & dropping them with the mouse.
 Select one or multiple contacts in the list and drop them onto the desired group.
 It's a simple as that.